Close Menu

 4. I Stopped “Upgrading” Every Time I Got Extra Money

 This one was tough.
-When I got a small raise, I almost signed up for another streaming app and started looking at new phones.
+When I got a small raise, I almost signed up for another app and started looking at new phones.

 But then I remembered — that’s how I used to fall into the trap.
 Every time my income went up, so did my expenses.